Instant Pot Spaghetti Sauce

 What are the foods that you keep in your pantry for easy weeknight dinners?
-I usually have canned beans, wild-caught canned tuna (which by the way is amazing with mashed fresh avocado), and some type of homemade spaghetti sauce.
+I usually have canned beans, wild-caught canned tuna (which, by the way, is fantastic with mashed fresh avocado), and some homemade spaghetti sauce.
+You can use this sauce for spaghetti, ravioli, lasagna, and many other dishes.
+I may even suggest pizza.

 Why you will love this recipe